vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 * `pandas`, for table formatting
 * `sys`, for program termination

-The Peakboard Hub API's base URL depends on the Peakboard Hub instance we are addressing.
+The Peakboard Hub API's base URL changes based on the Peakboard Hub instance we're addressing.
 In our script, we're using the standard Hub Online.
-See our [introductory article](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) to learn more about base URLs and API keys.
+See our [introductory article](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) to learn more about base URLs and authentication.

-We submit the key in the header of the first call.
+We submit our API key in the header of a request to the `/public-api/v1/auth/token` endpoint.
 Then, we extract the access token from the response body and build a session instance with it.
 For all future calls, we won't need to worry about authentication, so long as we use the session instance.

 ## Get all lists